 Net cash used in investing activities for the nine months ended February 27, 2011 was \$31.2 million compared to \$44.4 million for the same period last year.
-The primary uses of cash in investing activities during the first nine months of fiscal year 2011 were from (a) the purchase of \$4.9 million of property, plant and equipment primarily for the further expansion of Apio's value-added processing facility and the further automation of Apio's value-added processing facility and the purchase of \$11.3 million of marketable securities and (c) the purchase of \$15 million of preferred and common shares in Windset.
+The primary uses of cash in investing activities during the first nine months of fiscal year 2011 were from (a) the purchase of \$4.9 million of property, plant and equipment primarily for the further expansion of Apio's value-added processing facility and the further automation of Apio's value-added processing facility and the purchase of equipment at Lifecore to support the addition of new customers, (b) the net purchase of \$11.3 million of marketable securities and (c) the purchase of \$15 million of preferred and common shares in Windset.